jorge-cardoso/jorge-cardoso.github.io/index.md

 Filipe, R.; Correia, J.; Araujo, F. and Cardoso, J.
 In IEEE 18th International Symposium on Network Computing and Applications (NCA), online, 2019.

+In 2020 we organized an interntional workshop on AIOps which we plan to repeat in 2021

++ AIOPS 2020 International Workshop on Artificial Intelligence for IT Operations, 18th International Conference on Service Oriented Computing, Dubai Virtual, 14 December 2020.

 Edge AI